uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/sections/machine-code.md

 {comment Add flow chart}

 The full MIPS program for this is as follows.
-It's the "advanced example" from the assembler interactive if you haven't noticed.
+It's the "advanced example" from the assembler interactive.

 ```mips
 # Define the data strings